murilommen/python-utils/README.md

 # python-utils
-Repo to store my developed somewhat useful python scripts
+Repository to store developed somewhat useful python scripts.
+Below is a list of the available modules and a brief description of their purposes.

+- `getlatest.py`: module to concatenate latest modified files in a specified directory